History of HR and the CIPD

 Around the mid-80s, the term ‘human resource management’ arrived from the USA.
 The term ‘human resources’ is an interesting one: it seemed to suggest that employees were an asset or resource-like machines, but at the same time HR also appeared to emphasise employee commitment and motivation.

 Today’s HR profession encompasses a number of specialist disciplines, including diversity, reward (including compensation, benefits, pensions), resourcing, employee relations, organisation development and design, and learning and development (the history of which is covered in detail in the next section of this factsheet).
-Most recently, in developing the new CIPD HR Profession Map, the CIPD has defined ten ‘professional areas’ covered by the HR profession.
+The CIPD's Profession Map defines what the best HR and L&D professionals know, do and understand across ten key specialisms, in order to really make a difference and drive performance in the organisations in which they work.

 Emphasis on training really grew in the latter part of the 19th century when concern grew that compared with other industrial nations (notably Germany) Britain’s labour force was of a poor standard, leading to a lack of competitiveness, a theme which would re-emerge continually during the 20th century.